apache/nuttx/configs/README.txt

   board.
 Based on the Shenzhou IV development board design.
 It is based on the STM32F107VC MCU.

-configs/compal_e86, compal_e88 and compal_e99
-  These directories contain the board support for compal e86, e88 and e99 phones.
-  These ports are based on patches contributed by Denis Carikli for both the compal e99 and e88.
-The patches were made by Alan Carvalho de Assis and Denis Carikli using the Stefan Richter's Osmocom-bb patches.
-The variant for the e86 was submitted by Craig Comstock.

 configs/demo9s12ne64
   Freescale DMO9S12NE64 board based on the MC9S12NE64 hcs12 cpu.
 This port uses the m9s12x GCC toolchain.
 STATUS:  (Still) under development; it